TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/lab.md

     ![tic-tac-toe](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcRrA_MowUM-KZXl1CpkrQhi8W505dM3cxZG1787i9qFz8KefqFkIQ)
     * depending on the position user gave,  update the position of the board to reflect that
     * print the board out

+###Extra Credit:
+Create a variable size board.
+So instead of 3 by 3, create a way for the user specify the size of the board they want to play with.